SiliconLabs/wiseconnect/examples/snippets/wlan/m4_firmware_update/readme.md

 The application can be configured to suit your requirements and development environment.

 - In the Project Explorer pane, expand the **config** folder and open the **sl_net_default_values.h** file.
-Configure the following parameters to enable your Silicon Labs Wi-Fi device to connect to your Wi-Fi network
+Configure the following parameters to enable your Silicon Labs Wi-Fi device to connect to your Wi-Fi network.

 **STA instance related parameters**

-- DEFAULT_WIFI_CLIENT_PROFILE_SSID refers to the name with which Wi-Fi network that shall be advertised and Si91X module is connected to it.
+- DEFAULT_WIFI_CLIENT_PROFILE_SSID refers to the name with which the Wi-Fi network shall be advertised and Si91X module is connected to it.

   ```c
   #define DEFAULT_WIFI_CLIENT_PROFILE_SSID               "YOUR_AP_SSID"
   ```

-- DEFAULT_WIFI_CLIENT_CREDENTIAL refers to the secret key if the Access point is configured in WPA-PSK/WPA2-PSK security modes.
+- DEFAULT_WIFI_CLIENT_CREDENTIAL refers to the secret key if the access point is configured in WPA-PSK/WPA2-PSK security modes.

   ```c
   #define DEFAULT_WIFI_CLIENT_CREDENTIAL                 "YOUR_AP_PASSPHRASE"
   ```

-- DEFAULT_WIFI_CLIENT_SECURITY_TYPE refers to the security type of the Access point.
+- DEFAULT_WIFI_CLIENT_SECURITY_TYPE refers to the security type of the access point.
 The supported security modes are mentioned in `sl_wifi_security_t`.

   ```c
   #define DEFAULT_WIFI_CLIENT_SECURITY_TYPE               SL_WIFI_WPA2
   ```

 - Other STA instance configurations can be modified if required in `default_wifi_client_profile` configuration structure.

+> Note:
+> User can configure default region specific regulatory information using `sl_wifi_region_db_config.h`

 **TCP Configuration**